 Figure 5 illustrates the above results by displaying the effects of a negative productivity shock under three different circumstances.
-The first row describes the situation before a shortfall when recapitalizations are immediate, the second row describes the situation before a shortfall when recapitalizations are delayed, and the last row describes the situation between a shortfall (we calibrated S/L=0.01) and a recapitalization.
+The first row describes the situation before a shortfall when recapitalizations are immediate, the second row describes the situation before a shortfall when recapitalizations are delayed, and the last row describes the situation between a shortfall (calibrated at S/L = 0.01) and a recapitalization.
 For comparison, each panel also displays the effect of the shock in the frictionless version of the banking sector.
 We focus on the effect of a negative productivity shock on the monetary policy interest rate, the inflation gap, and the output gap, which in most models are the main ingredients of the monetary policy rule.
-In addition, we report the effect of the shock on the spread between the nominal lending and deposit rate.
+In addition, we report the effect of the shock on the spread between the lending rate and the deposit rate.

 Focusing on the bottom row in the figure, which reflects the situation in between a shortfall and a recapitalization, a negative productivity shock leads to a relatively large increase in the monetary policy interest rate (compared to the model with the frictionless banking sector).
 This increase in the policy rate increases the spread between the lending rate and the deposit rate, which illustrates the stronger transmission of monetary policy to bank lending rates.
 At the same time, the large increase in the policy rate coincides with a relatively large increase in inflation, which illustrates the weaker transmission of monetary policy to inflation.
 The relatively large increase in the policy rate leads to a correspondingly large decline in the output gap, as the transmission of monetary policy to output is largely unaffected.
-The panels in the top row report the mirror image of these patterns, which illustrates that before a shortfall with immediate recapitalizations monetary transmission to lending rates is weaker while transmission to inflation is stronger.
+The panels in the top row report the mirror image of these patterns.
+The top row thereby illustrates that before a shortfall with immediate recapitalizations, monetary transmission to lending rates is weaker while transmission to inflation is stronger.
 The middle row shows that these effects are dampened in the situation before a shortfall with delayed recapitalizations, as the impulse responses in this situation are about the same as in the model with the frictionless banking sector.

-Figure 6 illustrates monetary transmission after a negative demand shock, which we model as a 1 percent in the household discount factor β .
-Households become more patient, reduce their consumption and increase their savings.
-Such a shock causes the output and inflation gap to move in the same direction rather than in opposite directions (which is the case after a negative productivity shock).
+Figure 6 illustrates monetary transmission after a negative demand shock, which we model as an increase in the household discount factor β of one percent.
+As a result, households become more patient so that they reduce their consumption and increase their savings.
+The demand shock causes the output gap and the inflation gap to move in the same direction, rather than in opposite directions as after the negative productivity shock.
 The figure confirms the result that monetary transmission to bank lending rates is weaker before a shortfall and stronger between a shortfall and a recapitalization.
-As before, the transmission to inflation is therefore stronger before a shortfall and weaker in between a shortfall and a recapitalization.
+As before, these effects on lending rates cause the transmission to inflation to be stronger before a shortfall and weaker in between a shortfall and a recapitalization.